Get the worry-free services and expert support you need to start your business in Oregon today.

 You’ll have to manage your money carefully as a business owner.
 Open a business bank account solely for your company’s finances, such as business rewards, credit cards, business checking accounts, and more as needed.
 The one thing you don’t want to do is mix your personal and business expenses with a personal account.
 This can make tax season hard for you.
 Instead, you should keep your personal and business accounts separate.
 Opening a business bank account enables you clearly separate your personal assets and expenses from those of your Oregon business.

 The Oregon State Chamber of Commerce can also be helpful in understanding specifics about your company, as well as business-related issues.

 Consider getting a federal employer identification number (EIN).
-This acts as an identifier for your business the same way a social security number does for a person.
+This identifies your business to the Internal Revenue Service (IRS) the same way a social security number does for a person.
 An EIN comes with a few benefits, with one being making it easier to open a business bank account.
 You can get one with us.

 It helps to understand how you’ll appeal to your customer base.
 For example, some Oregonians may be more receptive to marketing that talks up a business’s sustainability and initiatives, its focus on being a local business, or that pulls in imagery from the state’s natural beauty, such as Crater Lake, the Painted Hills, or Multnomah Falls.